jeskarr/02_cybersec_utilities/ATTACKS.md

 ```
+inspecting binary we see function with vulnerability of buffer overflow (usually it's called pwnme in the challenges) so if we overflow the buffer with padding (see cyclic pattern) we will be able to change the return address and make it the first gadget
-first we need to use a cyclic pattern to be able to overwrite the return address
+first we need to use a cyclic pattern to be able to overwrite the return address (make buffer overflow)
 second we need to find the function we want to execute, typically a system() which will be called having the coomand address in edi/rdi

 to put a value into a register using ROP, we use pop register gadget, having the adderss of what we want  to put right after the gadget:

-we will have a chain like offset_padding (found with cyclic pattern) + pop_rdi_gadget + print_flag_cmd + system_addr
+we will have a chain like offset_padding (found with cyclic pattern) + pop_rdi_gadget + print_flag_cmd (basically argumetns of the gadget) + system_addr (function we want to call).
+If there are more function we want to make we have to += the payload with gadget arguments and the fumction but no padding

 a rop gadget is a short set of instruction which ends with ret
 we can find it with radare 2 ROPgadget --binary name_file | grep rdi